oscarryz/yzc/README.md

 Click on "Enable GO modules integration"  on "Settings" > "Languages & Frameworks" > "GO" > "GO Modules"
 ![img.png](doc/img.png)

+And then in the GOPATH settings, add the path to the project in the "Module GOPATH" field.

 ## Language Documentation

 [Yz Design Notes](https://github.com/oscarryz/yz-design-notes)